EzeOnoky/Project-Base-Learning-11/README.md

 ### 1B.
 We install ansible on our jenkins server and rename it to Jenkins-Ansible

+Before this, go to Project 9, implement all the steps in STEP 1 and then return here....

 ```
 sudo apt update
 sudo apt install ansible